WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 * How to create simple AI using finite state machines
 * Resource management

+In the first homework assignment, all of the physics, movement, and collision detection was done manually in the custom scene class.
+For this assignment, we'll be adding a physics component to all of our actors game nodes and registering our nodes with the physics system.

+> A lot of the methods and functionality you'll have to use to complete this assignment are defined in Wolfie2Ds `Physical` interface.

 ## Moving Nodes in the Physics System
 If you want to move a game node using Wolfie2D's physics system, you should call the `Physical.move()` method on the game node.